rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 [1](https://site1.com) "How Multiples Are Used In Text" by Wordy W. McWords
 [2](https://site2.com) "Using Superscript In Text" by Sam B. Supersecret

-And here is what that all looks like in your editor:
+Here is what that all looks like in your editor:

 ```text
 1. "How Multiples Are Used In Text" by Wordy W. McWords [https://site1.com](https://site1.com)